kiwix/kiwix-js-pwa/README.md

 as does the installable [Windows Electron package](http://kiwix.github.io/kiwix-js-windows/kiwix-js-electron.html).
 All other apps can
 (optionally) notify you when a new version is available, and give you a download link.

+## Universal Progressive Web App

 *Don't like stores or packages?
 We've got you covered!
 Launch this app instantly by opening the installable, offline-capable PWA
 (Progressive Web App) in your browser right now at **[pwa.kiwix.org](https://pwa.kiwix.org/)**.
+This works in any browser that supports Service Workers: modern Chrome, Edge, Firefox and Safari (note that on iOS devices, you must use Safari).

-Get a free ZIM archive to use with it from the [Configuration page](https://pwa.kiwix.org/www/index.html#downloads) of the app, or you can preview a ZIM at [library.kiwix.org](https://library.kiwix.org) before you download one.
-Once installed or bookmarked, the PWA works fully offline!*
+Get a free ZIM archive to use with the PWA from the [Configuration page](https://pwa.kiwix.org/www/index.html#downloads) of the app, or you can preview a ZIM at [library.kiwix.org](https://library.kiwix.org) before you download one.
+Once installed, bookmarked or added to your home screen, the PWA works fully offline!*
 **[Take a look at our demo](screenshots/Install-PWA.md) that shows how quick and easy it is to install the PWA.**

 ## How do I get all of Wikipedia offline?